 The current listings include 11 indications.
 The methods and assumptions used are described in the resubmission.
 The data sources and calculations were checked and confirmed by the department.

-The methods and assumptions used to develop the utilisation estimates for the July 2025 submission and the resubmission are compared in .
-Overall, the total net cost to the PBS and RPBS is 11 percent higher in the resubmission compared to the July 2025 submission from the revised modelling (see below).
+The methods and assumptions used to develop the utilisation estimates for the July 2025 submission and the resubmission are compared in Table 8.
+Overall, the total net cost to the PBS and RPBS is 11 percent higher in the resubmission compared to the July 2025 submission from the revised modelling (see Table 9 below).

 Table 8: Methods and assumptions used to forecast the utilisation of the current listing for pembrolizumab (Model 2)